Valhalla Game Studios

-Valhalla's parent, Wake Up Interactive, merged the staff and operations of Valhalla Game Studios into another subsidiary, Soleil Ltd., in December 2021, effectively closing down Valhalla.
+Valhalla's parent company, Wake Up Interactive, was acquired by Tencent for $44 million in November 2021.
+The following month, Wake Up merged the staff and operations of Valhalla Game Studios into another subsidiary, Soleil Ltd., effectively closing down Valhalla.

 Staff

 The studio is run by former Tecmo staff: Satoshi Kanematsu, who worked on Monster Rancher and Rygar, and Tomonobu Itagaki, a game designer known for his work on the Dead or Alive and Ninja Gaiden series.

 List of games developed by VGS Japan

 Projects

-Since 2009, the company has been working on Devil's Third, a "hyper-violent shooter".
+Since 2009, the company had been working on Devil's Third, a "hyper-violent shooter".
 Originally developed as a title for the PlayStation 3 and Xbox 360, the game was eventually developed exclusively for the Wii U. Following the closure of development partner THQ, intellectual property rights to Devil's Third were given back to Valhalla Game Studios.
 The game was re-announced by Nintendo at E3 2014; the title released in 2015.
-Critical response aggregator Metacritic assigned Devil's Third an approval score of 43%, based on 54 reviews, indicating "generally unfavorable reviews".
+It received "generally unfavorable" reviews from critics, according to review aggregator website Metacritic.
 In November 2015, it was announced that Valhalla and Nexon would be releasing Devil's Third Online, a PC port of Devil's Thirds multiplayer mode, as part of a partnership.
-The title will go into open beta in December in Japan and will release in the same region in late January.
+The title would go into open beta in December in Japan and would release in the same region in late January.
 It was confirmed that features that were absent in the original, such as voice chat, would be added to Devil's Third Online.
 After a delay, the title released in Japan on June 8, 2016.